Kelvin Probus Club History

 In 1991 the committee conducted a survey to ascertain members’ interest in sporting activities, and as a result three sections were set up to provide opportunities for golf, bowling and walking.
 Volunteers were found to lead each of these sections, and these have provided good comradeship and suitable modest exercise for those members taking part.
 Unfortunately, the annual golf outings fell by the wayside because of the increasing cost of green fees.
 The loss of the bowls ‘volunteer’ also resulted in the bowling section lapsing.

-On the other hand, the walking group, originally guided by the intrepid Bob Crawford and now organised by Hamish Eadie, continues to thrive, putting its best foot forward every second Tuesday on guided mystery tours along some of the West of Scotland’s most interesting and scenic walks.
+On the other hand, the walking group, originally led by the intrepid Bob Crawford and now organised by Hamish Eadie, continues to thrive, putting its best foot forward every second Tuesday on diverse interesting routes through green areas, along waterways etc, within the city and surrounding area.

 Accommodation